joaobalsini/elm-trello-integrations/README.md

 # This app will test elm-trello integrations

-**In this REPO I will create a basic app trying to predict some interactions one will need to integrate an ELM APP with a Trello Board.
+In this REPO I will create a basic app trying to predict some interactions one will need to integrate an ELM APP with a Trello Board.

-**Ok, but why the hell are you doing it?
+Ok, but why the hell are you doing it?

-**There are many use cases for this.
+There are many use cases for this.
 For example, what if an app wants to use a trello board as a LOW LEVEL management resource and an ELM APP as a HIGH LEVEL management resoure.
 For example, in planning, one can create a big task in elm and create subtasks in trello.
 It would be useful if, and only if, we can automate stuff.

-** Part1 - see board, lists, cards and filter by label: http://recordit.co/ao478UJaUp **
-** Part2 - create and remove trelo cards from the system as parts of a given activity: http://recordit.co/tstorsSzsH **
+Part1 - see board, lists, cards and filter by label: http://recordit.co/ao478UJaUp Part2 - CRUD actions for Activities and Activity Groups: http://recordit.co/7drwiSjCNs Part3 - create and remove trelo cards from the system as parts of a given activity: http://recordit.co/tstorsSzsH

 **Task list**
 - [x] Create Basic interface for showing cards data (maybe as cards also)